dereuromark/cakephp-queue/docs/README.md

 ### Multi Server Setup
 When working with multiple CLI servers there are several requirements for it to work smoothly:

-File approach does not work here, you must use the new DB approach (using queue_processes table).

 Make sure `env('SERVER_NAME')` or `gethostname()` return a unique name per server instance.
 This is required as PID alone is now not unique anymore.
 Each worker then registers itself as combination of `PID + server name`.